 By Michael Shields

-VIENNA, July 1 (Reuters) - Cyber criminals are outwitting national and international legal systems that fail to embrace technological advances, a top U.S. official said on Friday, demanding a cross-border campaign to combat the security threat.
+VIENNA, July 1 (Reuters) - The technical sophistication of cybercriminals is swamping the world’s ability to cope, a top U.S. official warned on Friday, demanding an accelerated cross-border campaign to combat the security threat.

 “And that is just the plain fact of it.
 We need to accelerate that in response,” she told reporters in Vienna.